The “Runaway Train” Rush to Plant Trees Ignores a Critical Global Ecosystem

 Caroline Lehmann, Tropical Biologist at The Royal Botanic Gardens in Edinburgh, explains that grasslands and savannahs have historically been mapped by colonial explorers, for example in India or Madagascar, as kinds of wastelands.
 “These systems have already been discarded for hundreds of years,” Lehmann says.

-Expanding the conservation narrative can come down to simply adding two words, according to Berg: “shifting national deforestation pledges to ‘deforestation and conversion’ would already incorporate so much more than just forests.”

-Better communication also means bringing Indigenous peoples into the scientific conversations surrounding conservation efforts, looking at the on-the-ground and experiential evidence already within communities.
+Better communication must bring Indigenous peoples into the scientific conversations surrounding conservation efforts, looking at the on-the-ground and experiential evidence already within these communities.
 Lehmann would like to see more science and evidence-based, biodiverse, and culturally appropriate restoration guides for climate finance.

 Those working with grasslands and savannahs can look to the collective advocacy efforts that have benefited forest restoration initiatives.